 - Deliverables and next steps

 - Who’s responsible for following up on each item or task

 - When the next meeting or check-in will be

 As the meeting facilitator it’s a good idea to also follow up on how well attendees thought the meeting went.
 This can either be verbally or through a quick feedback survey.
-Feedback is essential for maximising the effectiveness of future virtual meetings.
+Feedback is essential for maximising effectiveness of future virtual remote meetings.